 Tips for Consumers

-- Prefer official streaming platforms, such as Crunchyroll or Netflix, to watch anime.
+- Prefer official streaming platforms, such as Crunchyroll or Netflix, to watch animes.

 - Invest in licensed products, such as Blu-rays, mangas, and action figures.

-- Report illegal sites or uploads to the relevant authorities or platforms.
+- Report illegal sites or uploads to the authorities or responsible platforms.

-Anime piracy is a complex challenge that affects not only the industry but also the fans who want to see their favorite series continue.
-In Japan, strict laws and the growing use of artificial intelligence are helping to combat this problem.
-However, it is essential that fans do their part by supporting creators and promoting responsible consumption.
-This way, we ensure that the world of anime continues to thrive with quality and innovation.
+Anime piracy is a complex challenge that affects not only the industry but also fans who wish to see their favorite series continue.
+In Japan, strict laws and the increasing use of artificial intelligence are helping to combat this problem.
+However, it is essential for fans to do their part by supporting creators and promoting responsible consumption.
+This way, we ensure that the world of animes continues to thrive with quality and innovation.

-If you are an anime fan, remember: supporting the industry is investing in the future of your favorite stories!
+If you are a fan of animes, remember: supporting the industry is investing in the future of your favorite stories!